 While the WF-C500 lacks noise canceling, it has good enough isolation to rival other noise canceling earbuds.
 The default frequency response is very good and should please most listeners.
 Still, if you like to tweak things to absolute perfection, the Sony Headphones Connect app (iOS and Android) has plenty to offer.
 Here, you can use its five-band equalizer to adjust the sound and choose to prioritize sound quality or connection stability.
 For iPhones, you get the necessary AAC codec to get the best audio you can get with your Apple device.
 Android owners will make do with SBC or AAC only.

-This is the only headset listed to support any 3D audio, and with the WF-C500 set up through the Sony app, you can take advantage of Sony 360 Reality Audio.
-Remember that access to 360 Reality Audio content is limited to certain services like Tidal, Deezer, and Amazon Music.
+This is the only headset listed to support 3D audio.
+With the WF-C500 set up through the Sony app, you can take advantage of Sony 360 Reality Audio.
+However, access to 360 Reality Audio content is limited to certain services like Tidal, Deezer, and Amazon Music.

 The WF-C500 microphone is all right in ideal conditions but really lags behind the competition when it comes to sub-optimal environments.